olistik/shashi/README.md

   --set "KEY" # Prompts for a value and sets KEY accordingly.
 Asks for confirmation if the key NAME already exists.
   --show "KEYS" # `KEYS := List<KEY>[separator:,]`.
 Shows the values associated with keys but not the content of sets/lists.
 For example: `name,e-mail`.
     --deep # Shows the values associated with KEYS (recursively) even if they contain sets or lists.
-  --delete "KEY" # Deletes the item.
-Asks for confirmation if it's a non-empty set or list.

   # List commands